• Skip to primary navigation

 Tips and Tricks

-• Cook time depends on cooking method: An Instant Pot of conventional stovetop pressure cooker will cut your cook time atleast by half.
+• Cook time depends on the cooking method: An Instant Pot or a conventional stovetop pressure cooker will cut your cook time at least by half.
 Using a stovetop pot takes longer, however, some people like to cook the beans low and slow.

 • Soak the beans: Don't skip this step!
 The beans need some time to swell and soften prior to cooking.
 At a minimum, soak the beans for 6 hours, but ideally, you can soak the beans overnight.
 Also, you need to add about ½ teaspoon of baking soda to the soaking beans to help soften up the outer skin of the beans.

-You can store the ful beans, not the bean dip, in the freezer.
-The bean dip has the chopped cucumbers, tomatoes, and onions which don't freeze well.
+You can store the ful beans in the freezer.
+Don't freeze the dip with chopped cucumbers, tomatoes, and onions.

 Let the ful beans cool to room temperature.
 Scoop the mixture into a freezer-friendly bag.
 Label the bag with the contents and date.
 Stack the bags flat on top of each other in the freezer.
-I store my ful in quart-sized freezer-friendly bags with enough ful beans for 2 to 4 servings.
+Store 2 to 4 servings in each quart-sized freezer-friendly bag.

 ful in freezer bag